Getting started with a serial console

 -

-Prepare a key pair (public and private keys) for SSH access to the VM.
+Prepare a key pair (public and private keys) for SSH access to your VM.
 The serial console authenticates users via SSH keys.

 -